j9t/little-books/manuscript/html-css-frameworks.md

 What do we mean by prototype?
 In its simplest form, it is a static (internal) website or demo site.
 It should contain all document types and elements we need in production: The prototype is where we code all the structure (HTML), presentation (CSS), and behavior (JavaScript).
 And the prototype should include realistic (occasionally intermingled with extreme) sample contents: That’s how we test that everything works.

-A prototype is an irreplaceable testing ground that we need to obtain the end result we want.
+A prototype is an irreplaceable testing ground, one we need in order to develop a framework effectively.

 Prototypes follow their own principles, however.
 They must be, as I [attempted to summarize](https://meiert.com/en/blog/requirements-for-website-prototypes/#toc-requirements) in earlier years (slightly reworded):